Nicke Kabamba: Hartlepool United

 On 18 January 2019, in a return to full-time professional football, Kabamba signed on loan for fellow national league side Hartlepool United, scoring 5 goals in his first 4 starts.
 He finished his loan spell with 7 goals in 17 National League appearances, including a goal in a 3–2 win over Salford City F.C. on the final game of the season which ended their opponents' title run.
 Kabamba signed a permanent deal on 13 May 2019.

 Kilmarnock

 Kabamba signed for Scottish Premiership club Kilmarnock on a one-and-a-half-year contract on 17 January 2020.
 He scored on his debut, coming off the bench in a 6–0 win against Queen's Park in the Scottish Cup.

 Northampton Town

 On 2 June 2021, Kabamba joined Northampton Town of League Two on a two-year deal.

 On 21 January 2022, Kabamba joined Woking on loan for the remainder of the campaign.

 Kabamba had his contract terminated in June 2022.

 Barnet

 On 21 June 2022, the same day in which he had his Northampton Town contract terminated, Kabamba joined National League club Barnet.

 Bromley

 On 10 January 2025, Kabamba signed for League Two side Bromley for an undisclosed fee.
+He has since become a top scorer for the club with 13 goals so far in the 2025/26 campaign, second only to Michael Cheek.